-- (a) All team members for Open (six members) and U/17 (four members) shall make up the Surf Team for this component of the event. - (b) The distance in the Surf Teams race shall be as per the Masters Surf Race.
-The start, finish, conduct and determination of placings of the Surf Teams race shall be as per the conventional Surf Teams event (refer Section 4 Swimming Events). - (c) Refer Section 2 General Competitive Conditions for the competitor limitations of the total number of competitors in a Surf Teams event. - (d) A time limit, as defined in Section 2 General Competitive Conditions, may be set by the Referee.
+- (b) The distance in the Surf Teams race shall be as per the Masters Surf Race.
+The start, finish, conduct and determination of placings of the Surf Teams race shall be as per the conventional Surf Teams event (refer Section 4). - (c) Refer Rule 2.14 for the competitor limitations of the total number of competitors in a Surf Teams event - (d) A time limit, as defined in Rule 2.23, may be set by the Referee.
 When such a time limit is set, competitors shall be notified prior to the start of the event. - (e) Total points allocated to each team in the Surf Teams component is as follows: